 1. Adidas Began With a Clear Performance Mission

-- Dassler brothers engineered shoes for Olympic runners
+- The Dassler brothers engineered shoes for Olympic runners

-- Adidas built trust through credibility in sports
+- Adidas built credibility through real athletic results

 Why this mattered